PlaintextGroup/oss-virtual-incubator/proposals/open-source-subsidy-program.md

 - [Open source software subsidies and network compatibility in a mixed duopoly](https://ideas.repec.org/a/ebl/ecbull/eb-13-00806.html) by Mourad Zeroukhi & Thierry Pénard focuses on using different subsidy strategies to increase open-source software usage.
 - [Study about the impact of open source software and hardware on technological independence, competitiveness and innovation in the EU economy](https://digital-strategy.ec.europa.eu/en/library/study-about-impact-open-source-software-and-hardware-technological-independence-competitiveness-and) by OpenForum Europe suggests subsidizing open-source software production, especially related to economic or social value.
 2. **How is this proposal innovative -- what distinguishes it from other related work?** No well-known study provides a detailed framework for implementing a subsidy program and tackling its practical challenges.
 3. **Who is your doer -- who will execute the proposed work?** It may depend on the extensiveness of the study.
-I'm willing to take responsibility for the execution.
+I'm ready to take responsibility for the execution.
 However, the proposal contains multiple areas, and collaborating with professional research organizations can be ideal.

+On the advocacy side, I am more than willing to work on spreading the idea during or after the study.

+We could work on increasing public awareness, as well as actively lobby for the execution of the program:
+- Build a website around the idea to explain it in detail.
+- Share the program with other related organizations and public figures to ask for their support.
+- Prepare presentations and submit talks to events focused on open source.
+- Contact media organizations with a clean story to get more comprehensive public support.
+- Reach out to software companies and developers to get their feedback.
+- Start a petition and ask organizations and individuals to sign and support the idea.
+- Get in touch with the policy-makers who might be interested in this program and get their thoughts on how to move forward.

 4. **How might this work be sustained long-term after an initial seed grant?** Providing the framework for this subsidy program should be a one-time study.
 The related government agencies should carry out the program's implementation if any find it feasible.

 ### Resources needed